• Skip to primary navigation

 • 1 teaspoon baking soda

-• 1 cup semi-sweet chocolate chunks or chips
+• 1 cup chocolate chunks semi-sweet

 • 1 ½ cup all-purpose flour